carpentries-incubator/managing-computational-projects/episodes/08-implementation.md

 These options are useful for communicating about the analysis workflow and results at any stage with other collaborators or the wider research community when developing open source code.
 Please note that sharing code in any format would require your collaborators to run and test your code locally.
-There are easier optionn to allow to run code in the browser using [Binder](http://mybinder.org/), which we will discuss in the last lesson.
+There are easier options to allow to run code in the browser using [Binder](http://mybinder.org/), which we will discuss in the last lesson.

 ### Reproducible Research Environment